On this page:

 Some excitement in the route: we crossed the M6.
 We didn’t actually cross it: it’s a motorway, and people aren’t allowed to walk on motorways.
 There was a road bridge approaching Linstock, another village, which crosses the M6.
 But it was shut.
 But only for vehicles.
 Pedestrian access was unaffected.

-The road surface of the road was bright orange for reasons best known to itself, and very much fenced off.
+The surface of the road was bright orange for reasons best known to itself, and very much fenced off.
 Looking down from the bridge at the M6 wasn’t a good idea: I was convinced I was going to drop my poles down there, despite my tight grip on them.

 Scents and smells